Acceptable Usage Policy

 Any attempt to circumvent system security, guess other passwords, or in any way gain unauthorized access to local or network resources is forbidden.
 Distributing passwords or otherwise attempting to evade, disable, or "crack" passwords or other security provisions threatens the work of many others and is therefore grounds for immediate suspension of your privileges.
 You may not develop programs or use any mechanisms to alter or avoid accounting for the use of computing services or to employ means by which the facilities and systems are used anonymously or by means of an alias.

-Access to and utilization of the resources of ACCC computing services is a privilege and NOT a right; they can be withdrawn or curtailed forthwith and without notice if there is a reason to believe that the user has or may have violated this policy or applicable law.
+Access to and utilization of the resources of TS computing services is a privilege and NOT a right; they can be withdrawn or curtailed forthwith and without notice if there is a reason to believe that the user has or may have violated this policy or applicable law.
 Additionally, violation of this policy can result in further discipline under the appropriate procedures extant at UIC or by civil or criminal prosecution.
-All users, as a condition of their access to or utilization of ACCC computing services, agree to cooperate in every way with the ACCC in an investigation of alleged improprieties or abuse of this privilege and waive any right of confidentiality.
-Failure to cooperate fully with the ACCC shall be considered a violation of policy.
+All users, as a condition of their access to or utilization of TS computing services, agree to cooperate in every way with TS in an investigation of alleged improprieties or abuse of this privilege and waive any right of confidentiality.
+Failure to cooperate fully with TS shall be considered a violation of policy.

-The ACCC will investigate apparent or alleged violations of these guidelines.
-The ACCC also reserves the right to immediately suspend user privileges for potential violations of these guidelines to the extent necessary to protect the security and integrity of the ACCC computer system.
-When appropriate, at the discretion of the ACCC, cases of apparent abuse will be reported to the Vice-Chancellor of Student Affairs (student cases), to the Assistant Vice President for Human Resources (academic professional and support staff cases), or to the Provost (faculty cases).
+The staff at TS will investigate apparent or alleged violations of these guidelines.
+TS also reserves the right to immediately suspend user privileges for potential violations of these guidelines to the extent necessary to protect the security and integrity of TS computing systems.
+When appropriate, at the discretion of TS, cases of apparent abuse will be reported to the Vice-Chancellor of Student Affairs (student cases), to the Assistant Vice President for Human Resources (academic professional and support staff cases), or to the Provost (faculty cases).
 These respective offices are responsible for determining any further disciplinary actions.

-Issues concerning these guidelines, or allegations of harassment or other irresponsible use of computing resources, should be brought to the attention of the ACCC by sending email to email@example.com.
+Issues concerning these guidelines, or allegations of harassment or other irresponsible use of computing resources, should be brought to the attention of TS by sending email to email@example.com.